ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ### 'sign_info' Parameter {#sign-info}

-The 'sign_info' parameter is an OPTIONAL parameter of the Token Post response message defined in Section 5.10.1. of {{I-D.ietf-ace-oauth-authz}}.
+The 'sign_info' parameter is an OPTIONAL parameter of the Token Post response message defined in {{Section 5.10.1. of I-D.ietf-ace-oauth-authz}}.
 This parameter contains information and parameters about the signature algorithm and the public keys to be used between the Client and the RS.
 Its exact content is application specific.

 In this specification and in application profiles building on it, this parameter is used to ask and retrieve from the KDC information about the signature algorithm and related parameters used in the group.